kseistrup/kronisk/README.md

 from the command.

 The switch -e/--stderr triggers output when standard error output length is nonzero.
-Without -e kronisk needs a non-zero return value to trigger output.
+Without -e kronisk needs a nonzero return value to trigger output.
 In this mode, kronisk's return value will be 2 if the command's return value is 0 but the command printed something to standard error.
 ```